attack-monkey/Lean-Functional-Typescript/README.md

 A note on `undefined`, `void`, and `null`
 ================================

-In functional languages, a pure function must return a value - even if it's an empty value - usually referred to as `unit`.
+In functional languages, a pure function must return a value - even if it's an empty value - usually referred to as unit.

 In javascript, typescript, and Lean, a function is allowed to return `undefined`, `null`, and `void`.
-Note that in typescript, when a function doesn't return a value at all (`void`), this automatically equates to `undefined`.
+Note that in typescript, when a function doesn't return a value at all (`void`), this implicitly returns `undefined`.

 Eg.